 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
-The undersigned shareholder of Chesapeake Energy Corporation ("Chesapeake") hereby appoints Aubrey K. McClendon and Marcus C. Rowland, or either of them, as proxies, each with power to act without the other and with full power of substitution, for the undersigned to vote the number of shares of common stock of Chesapeake that the undersigned would be entitled to vote if personally present at the Special Meeting of shareholders of Chesapeake to be held on March 10, 1998, at 10:00 a.m., CST time, at 6100 North Western Avenue, Oklahoma City, Oklahoma, and at any adjournment or postponement thereof, on the following matters that are more particularly described in the Joint Proxy Statement/Prospectus dated February , 1998:
+The undersigned shareholder of Chesapeake Energy Corporation ("Chesapeake") hereby appoints Aubrey K. McClendon and Marcus C. Rowland, or either of them, as proxies, each with power to act without the other and with full power of substitution, for the undersigned to vote the number of shares of common stock of Chesapeake that the undersigned would be entitled to vote if personally present at the Special Meeting of shareholders of Chesapeake to be held on Tuesday, March 10, 1998, at 10:00 a.m., local time, at 6100 North Western Avenue, Oklahoma City, Oklahoma, and at any adjournment or postponement thereof, on the following matters that are more particularly described in the Joint Proxy Statement/Prospectus dated February 17, 1998:

-(1) Proposal to approve and adopt the Agreement and Plan of Merger dated November 12, 1997, as amended by Amendment No. 1 dated as of February 9, 1998, among Chesapeake, Chesapeake Acquisition Corp., a wholly owned subsidiary of Chesapeake ("Sub") and Hugoton Energy Corporation ("Hugoton") pursuant to which Sub will merge with and into Hugoton (the "Merger") and each outstanding share of Hugoton Common Stock will be converted into the right to receive 1.3 shares of Chesapeake Common Stock, \$.01 par value, and the related issuance of Chesapeake Common Stock pursuant to the Merger.
+- (1) Proposal to approve and adopt the Agreement and Plan of Merger dated November 12, 1997, as amended by Amendment No. 1 dated as of February 9, 1998, among Chesapeake, Chesapeake Acquisition Corp., an indirect wholly owned subsidiary of Chesapeake ("Sub") and Hugoton Energy Corporation ("Hugoton") pursuant to which Sub will merge with and into Hugoton (the "Merger") and each outstanding share of Hugoton Common Stock will be converted into the right to receive 1.3 shares of Chesapeake Common Stock, \$.01 par value, and the related issuance of Chesapeake Common Stock pursuant to the Merger. - [] FOR [] AGAINST [] ABSTAIN - (2) To consider and take action upon any other matter which may properly come before the meeting or any adjournment or postponement thereof.